 Ren, Q. et al. (2004) TransportDB: A Relational Database of Cellular Membrane Transport Systems.
 Nucleic Acids Research.
 32: D284-D288.
 [Abstract] [Full Text(PDF)]

-Questions may be sent to: Ian T. Paulsen Qinghu Ren
+Questions may be sent to: Ian T. Paulsen Liam D. H. Elbourne

 Credits: